-Teresa worked for more than thirty years as a professional actor and instructor, and in 2017 she was seen locally onstage in Carrie, The Musical as Margaret White, Femme cabaret, Twelve Angry Men, and Femme 2020.
+Teresa worked for more than thirty years as a professional actor and instructor.
+She was seen locally onstage in Carrie, The Musical as Margaret White, Femme cabaret, Twelve Angry Men, and Femme 2020.

 Some of Teresa's acting credits include Schoolhouse Rock, Live!
 (Multiple Roles), My Fair Lady (Eliza), Avenue X (Barbara), Hello Again (The "Professional"), Man Of LaMancha (The Innkeeper), Inside Out (Molly), City Of Angels (Donna/Oolie), The Owl and the Pussycat (Turkey, and Pussycat), Just So Stories (Narrator), Rhubarb Jam (Multiple Roles), A, My Name Is Still Alice (Multiple Roles), Romance/Romance (Barb), and Annie (Boylan, LeHand), to name a few.

 Ms. Springer has taught classes for Childsplay, Centerstage West, Arizona Jewish Theatre, and Theatre Works, and she has earned acting awards (Miss Hannigan in Annie; Mrs. Daigle in The Bad Seed) and an award for best choreography (Rhubarb Jam.)
 Teresa earned a BA in Theatre Arts from Arizona State University.